 When your HVAC coils are installed near a moving piece of equipment, vibration can occur and cause leaks.
 The area where these leaks occur is very important and will clue you in to if the problem is vibration.
 If they are near the tube sheet and look like they are slicing through the tube, the coils should be isolated from the rest of the system to prevent vibration from causing damage.
 One way to combat this is by oversizing the tubesheet holes, but many manufacturers will not do this.
 Condenser coils are usually the most common victims of vibration.

 The last concern is with cleaning condenser coils.
 Since condenser coils see outside air almost exclusively, they need to be cleaned more than other coils.
 The reason for this is most condenser coils have fin spacing of 12-20 fins/inch.
 With fins that tight together, the coil can and will act like a filter.
 And when the coil is clogged up, the performance suffers greatly.
 Recently, we’ve been getting more and more calls about using a heavier fin thickness.
 This is to help with high pressure cleaning and corrosive cleaning agents.

 When dealing with an HVAC coil manufacturer, partner up with one who will walk you through the engineering and explain it along the way.
 Capital Coil & Air has well over a decade of experience and has seen every issue to make sure your everything from the quote to the installation go smoothly!
 Give us a try on your next project!

-Tags: Capital Coil & Air, Commercial Coils, Condenser Coils, Direct Expansion Coils, DX Coils, Evaporator Coils, HVAC Coils, Quick-ships, replacement coils
+Tags: After-market, Capital Coil & Air, Commercial Coils, Condenser Coils, Direct Expansion Coils, DX Coils, Evaporator Coils, Facilities, Facility Managers, HVAC Coils, HVAC Manufacturers, HVAC Service Techs, HVAC Techs, OEM Replacement Coils, Quick-ships, replacement coils, Service, Service Managers